Point Andalusia

 The Point Andalusia (German: Planquadrat Andalusien) was a set, secret, location in the Southern Atlantic Ocean, used by warships of Nazi Germany's Kriegsmarine during the Second World War.

 History

-The location was used by German warships to re-supply during operation in the Southern Atlantic Ocean against allied merchant ships.
+German warships used the location to re-supply during operations in the Southern Atlantic Ocean against allied merchant ships.
 The location was at 15° S 18° W.

 It was an important supply point used by a variety of German ships during the war.